How to Find the Right Software Development Agency in Europe (2026 Guide)

 Step 2: Break the build into phases

 Don’t sign a six-month contract for a full product build on the first engagement.
-Structure the project in phases: discovery, MVP, iteration.
+Structure the project in phases: discovery, MVP development, iteration.
 Gate each phase on a delivery review before committing to the next.

 This protects you.
 It also gives the agency a clear incentive to perform — they know phase two is contingent on phase one going well.